TouchOSC

 }

-Each argument value will be converted to an OSC type according to the type tag string provided:
+Each argument value will be converted to an OSC type according to the type tag provided:

 Tag OSC Type